devansh9725/Hybrid-SFANC-FxNLMS-Active-Noise-Control-System-using-Deep-Learning/README.md

 This repository provides the implementation of the **Hybrid SFANC‑FxNLMS algorithm** for Active Noise Control (ANC) as proposed in the paper:

 > “A Hybrid SFANC‑FxNLMS Algorithm for Active Noise Control Based on Deep Learning” (IEEE Signal Processing Letters, 2022)
 > Authors: Zhengding Luo, Dongyuan Shi, Woon‑Seng Gan
+>
+> "Optimised Deep Learning ANC with FxEHCAF Algorithm "
+> Authors: Krishna Kumar, Devansh Wadhvana, Hard Kapadia

 The hybrid approach combines a **lightweight 1D CNN** for selecting a pre-trained control filter per frame and the **FxNLMS** algorithm to dynamically update its coefficients at the sampling rate.